wlevine/wlevine.github.io/_drafts/multiple-gems.markdown

 end
 ```

-(note that [`Bundler::GemHelper.install_tasks` does not work with multiple
+Note that [`Bundler::GemHelper.install_tasks` does not work with multiple
-gems in the same directory.](https://github.com/bundler/bundler/issues/2971))
+gems in the same directory](https://github.com/bundler/bundler/issues/2971).

 The `spec` task for using RSpec was a bit more complicated so I think I'll
 save that for another post.

+I still haven't tried this with travis-cl, maybe that will require a little
+bit more work.